Kavyadee06/Biology-Research-at-LifeArc/README.md

 7. Formulate conclusions and recommendations based on the data.

-As a researcher at LifeArc, I had the opportunity to gain hands-on experience in the fundamentals of scientific research.
+As a Associate scientist at LifeArc, I had the opportunity to gain hands-on experience in the fundamentals of scientific research.
 In the initial phase of this role, I worked on designing a multiplexed experiment to optimize an in vitro neuronal differentiation protocol.
 The platform provided a structured approach to learning, promoting efficiency and effectiveness through step-by-step guidance and a diverse collection of tools and content.

 This part-time experience not only allowed me to work independently but also expanded my understanding of various techniques and subject areas.
 The knowledge I acquired has been invaluable, significantly enhancing the quality of my practical work at the university.